dizcza/GesturesSpeech/README.md

 2. Download database for the chosen project.
 	 - MoCap database isn't available due to policy - contact me if you want to run MoCap project.
 	 - [Kinect database](http://datascience.sehir.edu.tr/visapp2013/WeightedDTW-Visapp2013-DB.rar).
 	 - [Emotion database](https://github.com/dizcza/GesturesSpeech/tree/dev/Emotion/_data) is included in this repo so you don't need to download it manully.
-Hence do not change path to Emotion database (see next step).
+Hence do not change path to Emotion database (see the next step).
 3. Set up a path to the downloaded database.

 	> Each `[PREFIX]reader.py` initializes a constant `PROJECTNAME_PATH` -- a path to data directory for the current PROJECTNAME, -- where [PREFIX] is the first character of the PROJECTNAME.
 So you have to change that constant.
 Keep in mind, that the chosen data directory should preserve the original structure, used in a project: <div align="center"><img src="png/data_structure.PNG" width="300"></div>